zestyai/engineering-test-fullstack-light/README.md

 * **List all properties:** Display, in a tabular format, all properties and their geographic location (longitude and latitude).

-* **Property detail page:** Show detailed information about a given property, including its image, geographic location, and statistics (if applicable).
+* **Property detail page:** Show detailed information about a given property, including its image and geographic location.

 * **Search by coordinates:** Prompt the user for a longitude, latitude, and search radius (default 10000 meters) and display, in a tabular format, the results of the search, including the properties' geographic location (longitude and